-12. Use the Rule of Thirds
+12. Using the Rule of Thirds for Family Portraits

 This is a classic composition guideline in photography.
 The rule of thirds helps us place our main subjects in the frame so that the photo looks natural and the viewer’s eyes are attracted to them.

 Imagine that your frame is divided by two horizontal lines and two vertical lines into nine equal rectangles.
 The rule of thirds says that you should place the key elements in the scene along these lines or in the points where they intersect.
 In fact, some cameras actually have a grid displayed when you look through the eye piece, to make it easier.

 In family portrait photography, one of the key elements of the image is the family.
 Play around and try to place the family on one of the lines.

 Experiment with it until you get a portrait composition that you like.
 This might not work so well with big families, because in order to place the family in one of the line, they need to really squeeze together.
 You could try placing the horizon on one of these lines in that case.

 And remember that even if the rule of thirds is a “rule”, you don’t have to follow it in all of your images.
 Use it only when it adds to your image.

 Using symmetry in your family portraits is an excellent way to break away from the rule of thirds.
 You can find symmetry in architectural elements where the family can stand, such as stairs or a bridge.
 In fact, the family members themselves can be part of the symmetry!